Ignacio0407/Lunar-Lander-v3/Continuous_environment/README.md

 ## Introduction

 The goal of this project is to train an agent using the Double Deep Q-Network (DDQN) algorithm to master the Car Racing environment.
 The agent learns to navigate challenging tracks with various turns and obstacles while optimizing for speed and track adherence.
 This project explores different training strategies including domain randomization and fine-tuning to improve generalization and performance.

+## Car Racing Environment

+The Car Racing environment is a reinforcement learning task where an agent controls a car to navigate a randomly generated racetrack.
+The agent must learn to drive efficiently while staying on the track and managing speed through turns.

+### Action Space

+**Discrete(5):**

+- 0: Do nothing
+- 1: Steer right
+- 2: Steer left
+- 3: Accelerate
+- 4: Brake

+### Observation Space

+**Box(0, 255, (96, 96, 3), uint8):** RGB image of the current environment state.

+### Rewards & Penalties

+- Reward increases for smooth driving and staying on track
+- Base reward calculation: -0.1 per frame + 1000/N for each track tile visited
+- Where N is the total number of tiles in the track
+- Example: Finishing in 732 frames yields reward = 1000 - 0.1*732 = 926.8 points
+- Significant penalty (-100) for driving off-track

+### Episode Termination

+- All track tiles are visited (successful completion)
+- Car drives far off the track (failure condition)
+- Maximum episode length reached (250 steps)

 ## Installation